Don Wildman

-Don Wildman is the current host and narrator of Mysteries at the Museum, Beyond the Unknown, Dark Tales with Don Wildman, and Buried Worlds with Don Wildman on the Travel Channel.
+Don Wildman is a podcast and documentary host.
+He is the current host of the American History Hit podcast as well as the host and narrator of Mysteries at the Museum, Beyond the Unknown, Dark Tales with Don Wildman, and Buried Worlds with Don Wildman on the Travel Channel.

 He also hosted and narrated Travel Channel's Weird Travels, Off Limits, and Monumental Mysteries.

 Early life

 Wildman was raised in Pitman, New Jersey, and is a 1979 graduate of Westtown School, a Quaker boarding school located in Chester County, Pennsylvania.
 He also attended Earlham College in Richmond, Indiana (another Quaker school) and trained as an actor at The Drama Studio in London, England.

 Acting

 Wildman was originally a stage actor in several production the best known of which was Gross Indecency: The Three Trials of Oscar Wilde.
 He also acted in several commercials before finding success with his love of history and mysteries.

 Travel Channel

-Wildman began working for the Travel Channel in 2003 with Weird Travels, a documentary television show made in the United States about international paranormal destinations.
-The show aired from 2001 - 2006, but Wildman was only involved from 2003 - 2005.
+Wildman began working for the Travel Channel in 2003 with Weird Travels, a documentary TV series made in the United States about international paranormal destinations.
+The show aired from 2001 to 2006, but Wildman was only involved from 2003 to 2005.

-He continued his work with Travel Channel in 2007 with two shows, The Incurables and Cities of the Underworld, which ended in 2008 and 2009, respectively.
+He continued his work with Travel Channel in 2007 with two programs: The Incurables and Cities of the Underworld, which ended in 2008 and 2009, respectively.

-In 2011, Wildman hosted Pompeii: Back from the Dead and he has been working at the channel ever since.
+In 2011, Wildman hosted Pompeii: Back from the Dead and has been working at the channel ever since.

-His most successful TV show to date was Mysteries at the Museum which ran from 2011 - 2020.
-He is currently, as of 2021, not working on any television shows.
+His most successful TV series to date was Mysteries at the Museum, which ran from 2011 to 2020.
+He is currently, as of late 2023, hosting Mysteries of the Unknown, which airs new episodes (As of December 2023) every Monday night at 8 p.m., on the Travel Channel.